Do Go On - 500 (Part 2) - The Dolphin Experiments with Kirsty Webeck and Suren Jayemanne

 You'll never be able to forget.

-Okay, I'm gonna guess a horse because that thing is pretty much just a torso that's a hand
+Okay, I'm going to guess a horse, because that thing is pretty much just a torso that's a hand.

 Yeah.